Skip to main content

 Application of inductors

-• In filter circuits in DC power supplies
+• Filter signals in DC power supplies.

-• In oscillator and tuning circuits
+• Oscillate and tune circuits effectively.

 Types of inductors

-• Iron cored inductors
+• Iron-cored inductors

 • Air cored inductors